ErikRutyna/BARBECUES/README.md

 | Average Total Pressure Recovery Factor (@ (Supersonic) Exits) | 3 |

 # Changelog
+V1.2.7 Added additional initialization method ("exp") that uses expoential scaling for scaling initial freestream state at each cell.
+In some cases this is more optimal (less iterations til converged) than other methods.
+Configured simulation to generate an "Output" directory that contains all output files.
+Also clarified plotting labels and fixed small error regarding output file where the Lift and Drag coefficient values were swapped.

 V1.2.6 Original AMR algorithm (mesh_refinement.refine_interp_uniform()) works, also newer and better refinement algorithm (mesh_refinement.adapt_mesh()) that is fully Numba compatible, so it is both faster and produces better quality meshes.

 V1.2.5 Numba JIT integration for continued speed increases.
 AMR & MOC-based initialization are temporarily broken until it has been updated to work with Numba JIT.